Cambodia

 Politics and Human Rights

-Hun Sen led Cambodia for 38 years (1985-2023), including as premier of the Vietnam-backed Republic of Kampuchea (1985-1993).
-He had been president of the ruling Cambodian People’s Party (CPP) since 1993.
-In 2023, Hun Sen relinquished his position as prime minister while retaining his leadership of the CPP.
-In a widely expected move, Hun Sen transferred power to his eldest son, Hun Manet, who had been elected to the National Assembly for the first time and was endorsed by the body as the new prime minister.
-In 2024, the Cambodian Senate unanimously elected Senator Hun Sen as its president, a largely ceremonial position.
+Hun Sen led Cambodia for 38 years (1985-2023), including as premier of the Vietnam-backed Republic of Kampuchea (1985-1993) and as Second Prime Minister in a coalition government (1993-1997).
+As the leading figure in the Cambodian People's Party (CPP), he orchestrated a coup d'etat against Prince Norodom Ranariddh, his co-premier, in 1997 and was elected sole Prime Minister in 1998.
+In 2023, Hun Sen transferred power to Hun Manet, who had been elected to the National Assembly for the first time and was endorsed by the body as the new Prime Minister.
+Hun Sen was elected to the Senate and selected as its president.
+He retains his leadership of the CPP.
 The King of Cambodia, Norodom Sihamoni, is head of state and a largely symbolic figure.
-Observers do not expect Hun Manet, a graduate of West Point and New York University, to usher in major policy changes in the near term.
+Hun Manet, a graduate of West Point and New York University, has given no indication he will usher in major policy changes in the near term.

-Between 1993, when the United Nations administered Cambodia’s first national election following the end of the country’s civil war, and 2017, democratic institutions and practices had gradually evolved to allow widespread civic and political participation.
+Between 1993—when the United Nations administered Cambodia's first national election following the end of the country's civil war—and 2017, democratic institutions and practices had gradually evolved to allow widespread civic and political participation.
 The opposition Cambodian National Rescue Party (CNRP) made significant gains in the 2013 parliamentary election and 2017 local elections.
-Meanwhile, Hun Sen employed a variety of means to stay in power, including electoral victories; legal and extralegal political maneuvers; and influence over the judiciary, broadcast media, and labor unions; as well as patronage, cronyism, violence, and intimidation.
+Hun Sen employed a variety of means to stay in power, including electoral victories; legal and extralegal political maneuvers; limits on civil society; influence over the judiciary, broadcast media, and labor unions; and patronage, cronyism, violence, and intimidation.

 Figure 1.
 Cambodia at a Glance

-In what many observers view as politically motivated actions, Cambodian courts have convicted opposition leader and former CNRP President Sam Rainsy, who lives in self- imposed exile in France, of numerous crimes.
-In October 2022, Sam Rainsy was sentenced in absentia to life in prison, on top of previous sentences.
-In April 2023, former CNRP Vice President Kem Sokha was convicted of treason and sentenced to 27 years of house arrest.
-In 2021 and 2022, Cambodian courts tried over 115 former members of the CNRP and other political activists, convicting 67 of them and sentencing them to prison terms of five to 18 years.
-Many former CNRP members had fled abroad and were tried in absentia.
-Cambodian-American lawyer and democratic activist Theary Seng is serving a six-year sentence on the charge of treason.
+In 2017, the Supreme Court of Cambodia issued a ruling that dissolved the CNRP for "conspiring with the United States to overthrow the government," which the CNRP and U.S. officials denied.
+In the 2018 and 2023 National Assembly elections, the CPP won 125 seats and 120 seats (out of 125 total seats), respectively.
+In what some observers describe as politically motivated actions, Cambodian courts convicted opposition leader and former CNRP President Sam Rainsy, who lives in self-imposed exile in France, of numerous crimes.
+In 2022, he was sentenced in absentia to life in prison, on top of previous sentences.
+In the past decade, Cambodian courts have tried dozens of former members of the CNRP and other political activists.
+Cambodian-American lawyer and democratic activist Theary Seng is serving a six-year sentence for treason.

 Economy

-The Cambodian economy—which was largely destroyed during the leadership of the Communist Party of Kampuchea, also known as the Khmer Rouge (1975-1979), and subsequent conflicts—achieved an average annual growth rate of 8% between 1998 and 2019.
-The national poverty rate dropped from 33.8% in 2009 to 17.8% in 2019, according to the World Bank, due in part to growth in the manufacturing and services sectors.
-Following a downturn in 2020-2021 due to the COVID-19 pandemic, the economy
+The Cambodian economy—which was largely destroyed under the Khmer Rouge (1975-1979), and subsequent conflicts—achieved an average annual growth rate around 8% between 1998 and 2019.
+The poverty rate dropped from 33.8% in 2009 to 17.8% in 2019, according to the World Bank, due in part to growth in the manufacturing and services sectors.
+GDP growth was 6% in 2024.

-The United States is Cambodia’s second-largest trading partner after China, and its largest export market, purchasing 39.3% of Cambodia’s exports in 2023.
-Cambodian exports to the United States totaled $11.6 billion in 2023 (compared to $12.2 billion in 2022), while imports from the United States amounted to $305 million.
-The largest Cambodian export items to the United States are electrical machinery, apparel, and leather goods, and the largest U.S. export items to Cambodia are vehicles.
-The garment sector—which is largely run by companies from China, Hong Kong, and Taiwan—is a pillar of Cambodia’s economy, employing over 750,000 workers, predominantly women.
-Garments, footwear, and travel accessories accounted for roughly half of Cambodian goods exports in 2023.
+The United States is Cambodia's largest export market and second-largest trading partner after China.
+Cambodian exports to the United States totaled $12.7 billion in 2024 (compared to $11.6 billion in 2023), while imports from the United States amounted to $322 million.
+Major Cambodian exports to the United States are electrical machinery, apparel, and leather goods, and the top U.S. export to Cambodia are vehicles.
+The garment sector—which is largely run by companies from mainland China, Hong Kong, and Taiwan—is a pillar of Cambodia's economy, employing over 750,000 workers, predominantly women.
+From 1997 to 2020, Cambodia was a participant in the Generalized System of Preferences (GSP) program that provided tariff relief for imports from developing countries.

 PRC Influence